Device geometry

 - the

-tiles are gone, replaced by morePLB
+IOI_WandIOI_Etiles are gone, replaced by morePLBtiles - the

-cells in the westernmost and easternmost columns are, however, special- the input multiplexers to the LUTs are used as inputs to hard IP blocks (thus likely making them unusable as actual LUT inputs)
+PLBcells in the westernmost and easternmost columns are, however, special- the input multiplexers to the LUTs are used as inputs to hard IP blocks (thus likely making them unusable as actual LUT inputs)

 - the "cascade" inputs to the LUTs are not connected to the previous LUT as usual; instead, they are connected to the outputs of the hard IP blocks